 Student fees are payable at the time of registration, and registration is not considered complete until fees are paid.
 Students must pay all fees before attending classes.
+Payment of tuition may be made with cash, check, or bankcard (VISA or Mastercard).
 The University reserves the right to change the amount of fees or to add new ones at any time such action is deemed necessary.
 When the catalog went to press, the fees were as follows:

-of the same of the FEES (PER SEMESTER, Subject to change wit thout notice) Arkansas Resident Tuition Out-of-State Resident Tuition \$912 Late Registration Added FeeVehicle Registration (per year) \$20 \$10 Tuition Fee Per Credit Hour Tuition Fee Per Credit Hour (Out-of-State) \$45 Quality Improvement Fee (per hour) \$2 Class Lab Fee Students without ACT scores will be charged an the exam. additional fee for
+FEES (PER SEMESTER, Subject to change without notice)

+Arkansas Resident Tuition . \$540

+Out-of-State Resident Tuition . \$912

+Late Registration Added Fee \$20

+Vehicle Registration (per year)

+Tuition Fee Per Credit Hour

+Tuition Fee Per Credit Hour (Out-of-State) \$76

+Quality Improvement Fee (per hour) \$2

+Class Lab Fee

-See current class schedule or call the Business Office for current feese el noismude diaus lisitatapara bas estada es belosper
+Students without ACT scores will be charged an additional fee for the exam.
+See current class schedule or call the Business Office for current fees